woaibin/dnspy-llm/llm-chat-feature-logic.md

     any multi-token paths available, to avoid overly fuzzy matches.
   - `excludedModules` is an array of substrings; any module whose name contains one of these substrings is skipped entirely.
+  - `excludedTypes` is an array of substrings; any type whose `FullName` contains one of these substrings is skipped entirely (along with its fields/methods/properties/events).
   - Returns an array of `LlmSearchResult` with `Kind`, `Name`, `FullName`, `ModuleName`, and optional `Signature`.
 - `LlmSearchFormatter.FormatResults(...)` only emits a short header line